 In the event of a dispute about the condition or damage to the vehicle, customers have the right to pay for an examination of the evidence by an independent qualified engineer, eg an engineer who is unrelated to the original inspection and agreed by both parties.
 The engineer's decision will be binding on both the customer and the BVRLA member.
 If the engineer finds in the customer's favour, the BVRLA member will refund the reasonable cost of the examination to the customer.

 On occasion, disagreements will arise between customers and BVRLA members which cannot be settled directly.
-Unresolved disputes can be referred to the Association by the customer and/or the member involved.
-More information on the BVRLA's conciliation service is available here.
+Unresolved disputes can be referred to the BVRLA by the customer and/or the member involved.
+More information on the BVRLA's Alternative Dispute Resolution Service is available online.